Beware of the 4 types of Heart Disease

 Causes of valvular heart disease include congenital defects, age-related changes, rheumatic fever, infections like endocarditis, and other heart conditions such as heart attacks or heart failure.
 Diagnosis usually involves echocardiography, which uses ultrasound to visualize the heart’s structure and function, along with other imaging tests like MRI or CT scans.

-Visit Cardiologist in Jaipur Dr. Ankit Gupta for heart disease treatment!
+Visit Cardiologist in Jaipur, Dr. Ankit Gupta, for heart disease treatment!

-FAQ: Four Types of Heart Disease
+FAQ: 4 Types of Heart Disease

 2. How important is physical activity for heart health?